 It’s not always so easy to determine if someone is an obsessive woman.
 Often, the signs she is obsessed with you are similar to normal behavior.
 Like with most diseases, you don’t notice the symptoms until it’s too late.

 If this person is aggressive, paranoid and irrational when it comes to you, it may be an obsession.
-They want to know where you’ve been and who you been doing it with all of a sudden.
-The change in attitude may come as a shock and seemingly, out of the blue.
+They want to know where you’ve been and who you been doing it with.
+The change in attitude may come as a shock and seemingly, all of a sudden.

 The natural reflex is defensive, but an obsessive woman will see it as an admission of guilt and obsess even harder.
 The question is ‘Why?’
 Well, there are a few possible answers:

 - It could be they were traumatized or have had intense breakups or suffered humiliation previously.
-Being obsessive could be an odd way of coping.
+Behaving obsessively could be their way odd of coping.

 - What you’re seeing could actually be signs of OCD (Obsessive Compulsive Disorder).
-It’s a legitimate personality disorder that consumes a person, but there is help for people with OCD.
+It’s a legitimate personality disorder which consumes a person, but there is help for people with OCD.